 I decided to spend some time in The (Living) Seas, as I hadn’t been in there in a while.
 While watching the fish swim and the bubbles bubble, I noticed this Hidden Mickey at the bottom of the aquarium.
 It’s spottable from the top floor on the right side and appears to be made from stones and some metal rings.

 Now for the obligatory construction update.
 Work on the “Via Napoli” pizzeria continues, but out of sight.
 Nothing to see here.
 Move along.

-Over in Mexico, the enhancements to the "Cantina de San Angel" have gone vertical, mostly blocked by tree-adorned coverings.
+Over in Mexico, the “Cantina de San Angel” enhancements have gone vertical, mostly blocked by tree-adorned coverings.